-There is a 500m walking trail along the lakeshore that leads to a wildlife viewing platform.
+There is a 500 m walking trail along the lakeshore that leads to a wildlife viewing platform.
 Please supervise children on this trail.
 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.

-There are no lifeguards on duty at provincial parks.
 Swimming is a popular activity in Seeley Lake during the summer months.

 Seeley Lake Park offers canoeing and kayaking opportunities under the scenic backdrop of the Hazelton Mountains.
 Boat use is restricted to electric motors, only on Seeley Lake.
 There is no boat launch provided at the park.